Elizabeth A Duclos-Orsello

 |Resume:||Elizabeth A Duclos-Orsello [DOC 132KB]|

 I am a publically-engaged scholar wedding social justice concerns with and to humanistic and social scientific inquiry.
-My life is a dymanic balance of these interests and approaches, begun in childhood, reaffirmed and strengthened during my year of full-time volunteer service in Kansas City with the Jesuit Volunteer Corps, and lived each day in my teaching, scholarship and admininstrative work.
+My life is a dynamic balance of these interests and approaches, begun in childhood, reaffirmed and strengthened during my year of full-time volunteer service in Kansas City with the Jesuit Volunteer Corps, and lived each day in my teaching, scholarship and administrative work.
+I am a committed and experienced leader with a proven track record leading change in areas of strategic planning, general education reform, civic engagement, service-learning global education, complex project leadership and management, and consensus-building in higher education settings and with cross-sector partnerships.
+I am a former Wellesley HERS fellow and ACE-trained in comprehensive internationalization.

-I am currently an Associate Professor of Interdisciplinary Studies, Coordinator of the American Studies Concentration, and Faculty Fellow for Service-Learning here at Salem State.
-I hold a B.A. from Connecticut College in History and Sociology-Based Human Relations and a Ph.D. in American Studies from Boston University where I studied and wrote on the complex cultural origins and reflections of the shifting concept of "community" in the US.
+I am currently Associate Professor of Interdisciplinary Studies, Coordinator of American Studies and, for four years served as the first-ever Faculty Fellow for Service-Learning at Salem State.
+I am an affiliated faculty member with the Center for Economic Development & Sustainability.
+I hold a B.A. from Connecticut College in History and Sociology-Based Human Relations and a Ph.D. in American Studies from Boston University where I studied and wrote on the complex cultural origins and reflections of the shifting concept of "community" in the US at the turn of the 20th century.

 Theories of community